Virtual – My Experience Going Virtual

 Seriously guys, you are doing awesome!
 You’re going virtual without any concerns and taking advantage of how awesome you have this new way of getting your work done.
 I’m sure there are some things that you’d like to find out, but don’t hesitate dear reader.

-Studies show that businesses that are prepared to operate virtually, for however long the virus persists, will have the greatest current, long-term success.
-And isn’t that what we all really want?
+Studies show that businesses that are prepared to operate virtually, for however long the virus persists, will have the greatest current, long-term success .
+Isn’t that what we all really want?

 A little over a year ago, my company moved into what had been a massive $8 Million IT-advanced development project.
 This new building was fully equipped with all sorts of innovative and intuitive tech-forward equipment.

-The desks were adjustable to allow a person to stand fully (regardless of height) or adjust their desk to the ergonomically correct sitting posture.
-Additionally, there were soundproof focus rooms that could be reserved anytime throughout the day for one-on-one meetings, solo focus time, or to make private phone calls.
+The desks were adjustable to allow a person to stand fully (regardless of height) or adjust their desk to the ergonomically correct sitting posture .
+There were soundproof focus rooms that could be reserved anytime throughout the day for one-on-one meetings, solo focus time, or to make private phone calls.

 This new building had been carefully designed with plenty of space for collaboration and interactions among our peers, virtual teams, departments, and beyond.